ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/data-subscriptions/subscription-consumption/examples.dotnet.markdown

 {PANEL:Subscription that ends when no documents left}

 Here we create a subscription client that runs only up to the point there are no more new documents left to process.
-This is usefull for an ad-hoc single use processing, that user wants to be sure is performed entirely
+This is useful for an ad-hoc single use processing, that user wants to be sure is performed entirely

 {CODE single_run@ClientApi\DataSubscriptions\DataSubscriptions.cs /}